Reem Khamis: Career

 Khamis won the silver medal in the women's U-21 61 kg event at the 2022 World Cadet, Junior and U21 Karate Championships held in Konya, Turkey.

 Her success made her lead in the world ranking under U21.
 Currently she is ranked 2 in the world seniors ranking as well.

-She became the Grand Winner in the Female -61kg category for year 2024 by winning two bronze medals and a silver medal at three out of the four Premier League events.
+She became the Grand Winner in the Female -61 kg category for year 2024 by winning two bronze medals and a silver medal at three out of the four Premier League events.

 She won one of the bronze medals in the women's 61 kg event at the 2024 European Karate Championships held in Zadar, Croatia.
 She also won the gold medal in the women's team kumite event.

 In 2025, Khamis won a silver medal in Premier League held in Hangzhou, China, after sustaining an injury during the final match that led to tearing her anterior cruciate ligament.